-In the past three (3) years the entity has experienced the toughest time due to reduction of government grants which led into deficits for three consecutive years.
+In the past three (3) years, the entity has experienced the toughest time due to reduction of government grants, which led into deficits for three consecutive years.
 However, this was overcome through a financial turnaround strategy.
-The entity has embarked on a fundraising drive which has yielded few achievements in terms of the National Institute for Humanity and Social Science funding for educational programmes for a year, and donation of a mobile exhibition truck from SAPESI that will assist with the outreach.
-The next term will see the Freedom Park intensifying strategies, policies and models to attract funding from relevant stakeholders so that the entity can remain relevant and sustainable.
+The entity has embarked on a fundraising drive that has yielded few achievements in terms of the National Institute for Humanity and Social Science funding for educational programmes for a year, and donation of a mobile exhibition truck from the South African Primary Education Support Initiative (SAPESI) that will assist with the outreach.
+The next term will see the Freedom Park intensifying strategies, policies and models to attract funding from relevant stakeholders from within and beyond South Africa, so that the entity can remain relevant and sustainable.

 The next term offers Freedom an opportunity to align with new developments in the country, especially the 4th industrial revolution on technological developments.
-These developments will see the entity introducing online bookings, improving virtual tours as well as Customer Relations Management systems aimed at enhancing customer oriented experience.
+These developments will see the entity introducing online bookings, improving virtual tours as well as Customer Relations Management systems aimed at enhancing customer-oriented experience.
 These developments will give an opportunity for structural alignment.